Octavius-Dante/Arthelais/ex_4/Readme.md

 - It does syntax check at design time
 - It's pure oops
 - The Compilation of TS takes more time compared to java script
-- Browser directly don't support TS
+- Browser directly don't support TS, but Java script supports TS so TS file can be accessed and used in JS.

 </br></br>